rosell-dk/picoQuery/README.md

 - In order to easily change picoQuery build on a project, there now is an URL in the beginning of the generated code, which loads the builder and initializes it with he selected build options (can be disabled)
 - Instead of a fine-grain selection of what which type of comments should be included and which parts that should be minified, you now select between 4 versions
 - Non-minified code is more readable
-- New methods: .filter(), .next(), .parent(), .prev(), .map(), .children()
+- New methods: .filter(), .next(), .parent(), .prev(), .map(), .children(), attr(), removeAttr(), empty(), html()
 - Optimization.
 Various tricks has been applied to get the code even smaller
 - Created framework for testing compliance. http://picoquery.com/lab/compliance-test.html
 - Made existing methods more compliant

+<h3>Roadmap</h3>
+I'm currently finishing up the 0.2 version.

+Features planned for 0.2:
-- TODO: CDN.
+- CDN.
 Not just full versions - ALL combinations! (a pull server).
 It will probably be on URLs like these: https://cdn.picoquery.com/picoquery0.2-A2fa0.min.js.
 I will also allow URLs like these: https://cdn.picoquery.com/picoquery0.2-addClass-css.min.js.
 That is: You can specify the build options directly in the URL, so you don't have to go to the builder in order to add a feaure.
-- TODO: HTTPS
+- picoQuery.com and the CDN must run on HTTPS

-<h3>Roadmap</h3>
-I'm currently finishing up the 0.2 version.
-Focus is on compliance.
-But I'm realizing that compliance costs in terms of lines of code, and that much of this compliance only is relevant in few projects.
-For example, one rarely needs addClass() to remove newline characters in the string or css() to add "px" to numeric values for you.
-So, I'm probably going to add a possibility favor size over strict compliance.
-Maybe just one build flag.
-Maybe one for each compliance.
-I'm probably also going to make it possible only to select some signatures.

-- 0.3: A lot of efford has already gone into making the library as small as possible.
-In version 0.3, focus will be on getting the gzip even smaller.
-Lessons learned can be applied when writing upcomming methods.
-- 0.4: Focus will be unit tests
+Features planned for 0.3:
+- Option to granularly downgrade functionality for each method.
+If you know you never use certain signatures/features of a method, you can deselect the signature/feature in order to get size down.
+It will also be visible when there are features that picoQuery does not support.
+- Possibility to see the code that will be generated for each method, depending on what sub-functionality are selected
-- 0.5: Focus will be browser tests.
+- Browser tests.
 I will apply for a free "open source" account on browsershack.com

-Ideas:
-- Optimize for execution-speed / gzip size / balanced - option
+- build id will change.
+Right now, the selected methods are encoded with 4 bits (0-f).
+It will be increased to 6 bits in order to get even shorter URLs.
+Also, they must include additional information of degrations of methods.

+Features planned for 0.4:
+- Optionally optimize library for execution speed rather than gzip size.